derwolfe/logwolfer/README.md

 All of the parsed messages are stored in ./logwolfer.db.
-This means, you can have several versions of your logwolfer database floating around, and you can store different versions of the database to target different times.
+This means, you can have several versions of your logwolfer database floating around, and you can store different versions of the database to target different times, instances, etc.

-But, for most uses of logwolfer, you'll run the application as a single-shot, i.e. you will load data in analyze it then delete the logwolfer results and start over.
-(At least, this is what I would expect you to do).

 Steps to install
 ----------------